'Barbie' leads Golden Globe nominations with 9, followed closely by 'Oppenheimer'

 “The Color Purple” was expected to do better.
 The adaption of the stage musical got only two nominations total, both for actors, for Barrino and Danielle Brooks for her supporting performance.
 Left out was Colman Domingo, who was nominated for best drama actor for “Rustin.”

-Cord Jefferson’s comedy “American Fiction” also came up with only two nods, best musical or comedy and for lead actor Jeffrey Wright.
+Cord Jefferson’s comedy “American Fiction” also came up with only two nods, best musical or comedy and for lead actor Jeffrey Wright, who plays a frustrated writer.

+“I don’t think it’s totally healthy to think about these things too much, but they’re there, so one does,” Wright told the AP Monday.
+“I’m really pleased that the film is being recognized more so than my own personal recognition.”

 Sofia Coppola’s widely acclaimed “Priscilla” got only one nomination, for actor Cailee Spaeny’s portrayal of Priscilla Presley.
 Her category mates in best female performance in a drama include Gladstone, Annette Bening for “Nyad,” Sandra Hüller for “Anatomy of a Fall,” Greta Lee for “Past Lives” and Carey Mulligan for “Maestro.”